-- (i) A non-residential auxiliary building with a gross floor area larger than 10 square metres and up to 50 square metres may be permitted in the flood fringe provided that: - a) it is firmly anchored to withstand the effects of flooding without structural damage; - b) it is floodproofed to the highest extent possible; - c) the building is one storey only and contains no living space; - d) the building is detached. - (ii) Where possible, the auxiliary building shall be located outside the flood plain or to the least flood susceptible location within the property. - (iii) Agricultural buildings may be exempt from the above requirements depending on location, use, local conditions, etc. (see also the policies under Section 6.1.1).
+- (i) A non-residential auxiliary building with a gross floor area larger than 10 square metres and up to 50 square metres may be permitted in the flood fringe provided that: - a) it is firmly anchored to withstand the effects of flooding without structural damage; - b) it is floodproofed in accordance with the guidelines of Appendix B; - c) the building contains no habitable space; - d) the building is detached. - (ii) The auxiliary building shall be located outside the flood plain or to the least flood susceptible location within the property.

+(iii) Agricultural buildings may be exempt from the above requirements depending on location, use, local conditions, etc. (see also the policies under Section 6.1.1).